You save 25%

 It occurs most commonly in uncircumcised men, but because of the common rate of circumcision among men in the US, women are more likely to develop smegma.

-For men, it occurs most commonly around the underside of the penis head under the foreskin.
 For women, it accumulates mostly in the vulva and around the clitoris.

 The biggest thing to understand with smegma is that once it develops, it needs to be rigorously and regularly cleaned until it's gone.